A Japanese-style blouse: I sew the Chagall blouse "les patronnes" in Japanese fabrics

 The Chagall dress or blouse is a very simple and quick sewing pattern!
 Top or dress, long sleeves or three-quarter sleeves, there are already 4 variations available to you!

-The waist highlighted by its wide belt will showcase your feminine curves.
+The waist, highlighted by its wide belt, will showcase your feminine curves.

-Information to sew this pattern
+Information for sewing this pattern

 Seam allowances are included (1 cm for seams, 3 cm for hems)

-In the seamstress's basket
+In the sewer’s basket

-To sew Chagall, you will need fabrics.
+To sew Chagall, you will need fabric.

 - a spool of matching thread